bjoerrrn/storj-system-health.sh/README.md

-MAILSERVER=""           # your smtp server address MAILUSER=""             # your user name from smtp server MAILPASS=""             # your password from smtp server
+MAILSERVER=""           # your smtp server address MAILUSER=""             # your user name from smtp server MAILPASS=""             # your password from smtp server MAILPORT=""             # OPTIONAL smtp server port to be used MAILENCRYPT=""          # OPTIONAL encryption method to be used.
+Valid values are TLS, TLS-optional, TLS-optional-strict, TLS-on-connect.

 ## alerting settings
 SATPINGFREQ=3600        # in case satellite scores are below threshold,